jinsongwei/xv6-public/README.md

         a.
 This syscall will return number of syscalls you called, from the begining of process started until to the calling 'count()'.

         b.
-First, you need to create a syscall. (related files: defs.h, syscall.h, syscall.c, sysfile.c sysproc.c, user.h, usys.S).
+First, you need to create a syscall.
 If you don't know how to create one, find a syscall such as open(), and see how it created.

         c.
 Then, you need to implement it.
 You will change some code in proc.h and proc.c.
 You can either implement it in sysfile.c or sysproc.c.